 A study shows that alcohol, even in small doses, liquefies the lipid structure of the skin.
 This allows the alcohol to smuggle other active ingredients into the deeper layers of the skin.
 However, this also means that alcohol lowers the moisture content of the skin because water escapes more easily .

 If your skin tends to be oily, you're probably enjoying the temporary feeling of lightness.
 In the long run, however, your skin becomes even more greasy to compensate for its losses.
 And with sensitive skin, the reaction is often not long in coming.
 She'll let you know right away that she's feeling irritated.
-That's why at FIVE we prefer to use gentler preservatives with an additional effect instead of alcohol!
+That's why at FIVE we prefer to use more gentle preservatives with an additional effect instead of alcohol!

 - 100% natural and biodegradable,

-- free from lactose and gluten,
+- free of lactose and gluten,

 - 100% vegan and cruelty free.